 An introductory treatment of the data and methods of experimental psychology.
 Topics include sensation, perception, learning, memory, feeling, and emotion.
-The laboratory is designed to acquaint students with procedures, techniques, and pieces of apparatus utilized in psychological investigations.
+The laboratory is designed to acquaint students with proedures, techniques, and pieces of apparatus utilized in psychological investigations.
 Prerequisite, Statistics 215.
 Three class periods and one threehour laboratory period a week.

 - 220. PSYCHOLOGY OF PERSONALITY.
-A study of the major contemporary approaches to personality theory and research. - 301.
-SOCIAL PSYCHOLOGY AND ORGANIZATIONAL DEVELOPMENT.
-Analysis of the behavior of the individual as a member of social groups and organizations; focus on strategies to bring about planned organizational change using behavioral-science knowledge.
-Three class periods a week and directed observation in the field. - 302.
-PSYCHOLOGICAL MEASUREMENT AND ASSESSMENT.
-An introductory course in testing; a study of the construction, administration, interpretation, and use of tests of intelligence, aptitude, interests, and personality.
-Prerequisites, six semester hours of psychology, Statistics 215 or the permission of the instructor.
-Four periods of class and laboratory work a week - 309.
+(3) A study of the major contemporary approaches to personality theory and research. - 302.
+PSVCHOLOGICAL MEASUREMENT AND ASSESSMENT.
+(3) An introductory course in testing: a study of the construction, administration, interpretation, and use of tests of intelligence, aptitude, interests, and personality.
+Prerequisites, six semester hourse of psychology, Statistics 215 or the permission of the instructor.
+Four periods of class and laboratory work a week. - 309.
 PSYCHOLOGY OF ABNORMAL BEHAVIOR.
-The incidence, causes, treatment, and prevention of the disordered personality.
+(3) The incidence, causes, treatment, and prevention of the disordered personality.
 This course may be elected separately, although it is designed as a continuation of Psychology 220.
 Prerequisite, at least six semester hours of psychology.
-Three class periods a week and directed observation in mental hospitals, clinics, and other agencies. - 317; 317R.
-PSYCHOLOGY OF HUMAN DEVELOPMENT.
-Critical survey of research problems and theories pertaining to child and adolescent behavior; review and application of principles of learning.
-Three class periods a week and directed observation in the field.
+Three class periods a week and directed observation in mental hospitals, clinics, and other agencies. - 315.
+CLINICAL AND CONSULTING PSYCHOLOGY.
+(3) Intervention theories and methods based on applied behavioral science work in psychotherapy, small group processes, and organizational development.
+Actual consulting engagement in a community mental health agency, hospital, business, or church.
+Activities include interviewing, observation, use of problem-solving techniques and collection, analysis and presentation of data.
+Three class periods a week and practicum in the field.